fabiofranchino/blog/_posts/2019-01-29-how-to-make-a-client-side-search-engine-with-vue-and-lunr.md

 ## Welcome Lunr.js

-Instead of reinventing the wheel by implementing a search algorithm, I'm going to exploit [Lunr](https://lunrjs.com/), a very powerful and configurable library that make complex search pretty `neat`.
+Instead of reinventing the wheel by implementing a search algorithm, I'm going to exploit [Lunr](https://lunrjs.com/), a very powerful and configurable library that make complex search pretty **neat!**

 Just to give a taste, you can search using some well-known patterns such as: